DevExpress/testcafe-examples/examples/pass-parameters-to-tests/README.md

 Before the tests, the `.json` and `.js` configuration files are imported with JavaScript [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) syntax.
 The environment variable is declared with the [process.env](https://nodejs.org/api/process.html#process_process_env) property.
 These values are then available inside tests.

-Duringeach of the tests, the `test.page` method reads one of these values to decide the page where the test starts.
+During each of the tests, the `test.page` method reads one of these values to decide the page where the test starts.
 A `clientFunction` that is declared before the tests begin obtains the full URL of the current page.
 The `t.expect.eql` method compares this value to the full path to the file that the configuration file or the environment variable specified.

 ## TestCafe Functions and Methods Used in This Example